 - ¾ cup sugar

 - 1 egg

 - ⅓ – ½ cup mini chocolate chips

 To begin, you’ll want to mash your bananas to your desired consistency.
 I personally like to leave them a bit chunky.
 It gives it that traditional “banana bread” flavor.

-Then, in a large bowl, mix your bananas, baking soda, sugar, egg, vanilla and melted butter until evenly combined.
+Then, in a large bowl, mix your bananas, baking soda, flour, sugar, egg, vanilla and melted butter until evenly combined.